Star Trek: Picard: Critical response

-Star Trek: Picard has a 90% approval rating on the review aggregator website Rotten Tomatoes, while Metacritic, which uses a weighted average, has assigned a score of 77 out of 100 based on reviews from 48 critics, indicating "generally favorable reviews".
+Star Trek: Picard has an 89% approval rating on the review aggregator website Rotten Tomatoes, while Metacritic, which uses a weighted average, has assigned a score of 77 out of 100 based on reviews from 50 critics, indicating "generally favorable" reviews.

-For the first season, Rotten Tomatoes reported an 86% approval score with an average rating of 7.55/10 based on 254 reviews.
+For the first season, Rotten Tomatoes reported 86% approval with an average rating of 7.55/10 based on 254 reviews.
 The website's critical consensus reads, "Anchored by the incomparable Patrick Stewart, Picard departs from standard Starfleet protocol with a slower, serialized story, but like all great Star Trek it tackles timely themes with grace and makes for an exciting push further into the final frontier."
-Metacritic assigned a score of 76 out of 100 based on reviews from 27 critics, indicating "generally favorable reviews".
+Metacritic assigned a score of 76 out of 100 based on reviews from 27 critics, indicating "generally favorable" reviews.

-Rotten Tomatoes reported an 85% approval score for the second season, with an average rating of 7.95/10 based on 95 reviews.
+Rotten Tomatoes reported 85% approval for the second season, with an average rating of 7.95/10 based on 95 reviews.
 The website's critical consensus reads, "Picard gets some backup from franchise fan favorites in a sophomore season that charts a course towards recapturing more of the classical Star Trek spirit and makes it so."
-Metacritic assigned a score of 69 out of 100 based on reviews from 7 critics, indicating "generally favorable reviews".
+Metacritic assigned a score of 69 out of 100 based on reviews from 7 critics, indicating "generally favorable" reviews.

-For the third season, Rotten Tomatoes reported a 100% approval score with an average rating of 8.6/10 based on 51 reviews.
+For the third season, Rotten Tomatoes reported 98% approval with an average rating of 8.60/10 based on 100 reviews.
 The website's critical consensus reads, "Finally getting the band back together, Picard's final season boldly goes where the previous generation had gone before—and is all the better for it."
-Metacritic assigned a score of 84 out of 100 based on reviews from 15 critics, indicating "universal acclaim".
+Metacritic assigned a score of 83 out of 100 based on reviews from 16 critics, indicating "universal acclaim".